JetBrains/kotlin/ReadMe.md

     ant -f build.xml

-which will build the binaries of the comppiler and put them into the 'dist' directory.
+which will build the binaries of the compiler and put them into the 'dist' directory.

+Maven distribution is built separately, run

+    mvn package

+from 'libraries' directory after building the compiler.

 ## Working with the project in IDEA